tuotuoZ/Canvas/README.md

 - [ ] User can use a pinch gesture to scale faces up or down (+1pt)
 - [ ] User can use a rotation gesture to rotate the position of faces on the canvas (+1pt)
 - [ ] User sees the tray arrow adjust to point up or down in relation to the position of the tray (+1pt)
-- [ ] If the user releases a face in the tray area, the face animates back to it's original position on the tray (+1pt)
+- [x ] If the user releases a face in the tray area, the face animates back to it's original position on the tray (+1pt)
 - [ ] User can use a double tap gesture to delete a face (+1pt)
 - [ ] If the user attempts to drag the tray above the open position, it should began a "frictional drag" (+1pt)
 - [ ] App tray features custom images (different from the supplied image assets) (+1pt)